 Reconstruction with an artificial framework

-The ear is built from the child’s own tissue and skin around a synthetic polyethylene framework.
-The framework is covered by the patient’s own living tissues and then covered with a skin graft.
+The ear is built from the child's own tissue and skin around a synthetic polyethylene framework.
+The framework is covered by the patient's own living tissues and then covered with a skin graft.
 This type of reconstruction can be carried out from the age of three years since it is not dependent on the patient having sufficient rib cartilage.
-Since the ear will not grow with the child, it is usually made a couple of millimeters larger that the other ear to allow for ear growth.
+Since the ear will not grow with the child, it is usually made a couple of millimeters larger than the other ear to allow for ear growth.
 There is usually minimal discomfort with this procedure.
 Once again, this is a highly specialised surgery and should only be performed by a surgeon with significant experience.

 Prosthesis (artificial ear)

 As the results of autogenous ear reconstruction improve, it has become less usual to choose prosthesis unless there is no other option.
 However, some families will choose prosthetic ears over reconstructive surgery as their preferred option.
 Sometimes reconstructive surgery may not be possible, for example if the tissues or blood supply at the site of the missing ear have been very badly damaged, either by trauma, disease or by previous surgery.
 Occasionally a prosthetic ear may be considered following reconstructive surgery that was not as successful as hoped.
 Prostheses are made in soft, durable silicone and are cast from impressions taken of the other ear and hand coloured to closely match skin tone.